r-unruh/mtracker/README.md

 rating: 10
 ```

-On Linux, the database file is automatically created and stored in:
+On Linux, the database file is automatically created and stored in `~/.local/share/mtracker/db.txt`.
+If any relevant XDG environment variables (e.g., `XDG_DATA_HOME`) are set, they will be respected, and the file will be stored according to the [XDG Base Directory Specification](https://specifications.freedesktop.org/basedir-spec/latest/).
-`~/.local/share/mtracker/db.txt`

 ## Features
 ### Ratings